-- participate in the Integrated Pest Management (IPM) Course for Corn and Soybeans and pass the open-book assessment with 75% or more.
+- Participate in the Integrated Pest Management (IPM) Course for Corn and Soybeans, and pass the open-book assessment with 75% or more.
 A certification will be granted upon successful completion.
 This certification does not expire.

-- register for a course and pass the assessment to become certified;
+- Register for a course and pass the test, or

-- ask someone who owns or operates the agricultural operation on a regular basis, to become certified.
+- Ask someone who owns or operates the agricultural operation on a regular basis to become certified, or

 - Hire someone who is certified to conduct the inspections, complete the Pest Risk Assessment Report, and plant the Class E (Class 12) pesticides.